colinjlacy/bookinfo-docker-compose/README.md

 ### 4. Generate Traffic

-The traffic generator is a containerized curl-based script that simulates realistic user traffic.
-Not Claude's best work, I'll admit.
+The traffic generator is a containerized Node.js application using Axios that simulates realistic user traffic.

 To run the traffic generator script: